 For further information or to book a guided tour, contact the Parish Office.
 We look forward to seeing you.

 To Waltham Cross (1.2 miles) from London Liverpool Street, Hertford East and Cambridge. – Services run approximately every 30 minutes in each direction.
 For details, contact Greater Anglia.

 Waltham Abbey is served by several bus routes – for information, refer to Travelline South East and Anglia.
 Use Find a Timetable and enter Waltham Abbey as the location.

 M25 (junction 25/26) A121 – Waltham Abbey.
 The Abbey Church is in Highbridge Street (postcode EN9 1DG).

 View Larger Map

 Car parking is available outside the Abbey Church – free for two hours.
-Or park in the Cornmill car park behind the Muhinur restaurant, or in the Abbey Gardens car park (accessible from the roundabout on the B194 at the junction of Abbey View and Crooked Mile).
+Or park in the Cornmill car park behind the restaurant on the corner of Greenyard, or in the Abbey Gardens car park (accessible from the roundabout on the B194 at the junction of Abbey View and Crooked Mile).

 How to find the Abbey Church Centre

 From the west door of the church (main entrance), take the small road to the right beside Henry Ward estate agents.
 At the end, continue on the footpath and bear to the left onto the service road.
 Follow this road to the right between the flats on your left and the river on your right.
 After a short distance, turn right to cross the bridge into the Abbey Gardens through the ruins of a gateway.
 Then go straight ahead following the path and taking the left branch.
 You will see the Abbey Church Centre ahead of you.